JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Garbage Collection and Reference Counting

-Objective-C and Swift uses reference counting.
+Objective-C and Swift use reference counting.
 Kotlin/Native has it's own garbage collection too.
 Kotlin/Native garbage collection is integrated with Objective-C/Swift reference counting.
 You do not need to use anything special to control Kotlin/Native instances lifetime from Swift or Objective-C.